 Edith Law is an Associate Professor at the

-David R. Cheriton School of Computer Science at University of Waterloo, leads the Augmented Intelligence Lab and co-directs the
+David R. Cheriton School of Computer Science at University of Waterloo.
+She leads the Augmented Intelligence Lab, co-directs the

-Human Computer Interaction Lab.
-She is currently the Executive Director of the
+Human Computer Interaction Lab, and is currently the Executive Director of the

-Future of Work Institute, funded by the Global Futures Fund, and the
+Future of Work Institute, funded by the Global Futures Fund.
+She is also the inaugural

 Google Research Chair in the Future of Work and Learning, leading the creation of the